 - Lowers blood pressure by stimulating the production of the compound nitric oxide

-- Lowers your risk of Parkinson’s disease by almost 45%
+- Black coffee lowers your risk of Parkinson’s disease by almost 45%

 - Incites brain to release higher levels of dopamine (one of the “feel-good” hormones)

 - Black coffee cuts down stress and anxiety levels

 - Helps flush out harmful microbes since it’s a diuretic

 - Boosts focus, memory, and concentration levels

 - Has slightly more caffeine content than regular black coffee

 - White coffee boosts metabolism by breaking down fatty acids for the body to use for energy